jurtasun/rcds_nextflow_intro/chapter3/README.md

 This is what we can write with confidence based on what you've learned so far.
 But this is not functional yet.
 We leave out the input definition and the first half of the script command because we need to figure out how to write that.

-We need to collect the greetings from all the calls to the `convertToUpper()` process.
-The channel output from `convertToUpper()` will contain the paths to the individual files containing the uppercased greetings.
+We need to collect the greetings from all the calls to the `convert_to_upper()` process.
+The channel output from `convert_to_upper()` will contain the paths to the individual files containing the uppercased greetings.
 That amounts to one input slot; let's call it input_files for simplicity.

 In the process block, make the following code change: